pingnak/AIRvsCocos/readme.md

 It's just a bunch of build scripts.
 I don't care what you do with them.
 Don't blame me if you can't use them right, or something blows up in your face.
 If you hate me for it, consider that I'll be using them, too, so maybe that's its own punishment.

-The Example bits and pieces of the Cocos example belong to the Cocos people, and their licensing, at least until I adapt my own, dumb 'Example' for that side of the build.
+The Example bits and pieces in the Cocos half belong to the Cocos people, and their licensing, at least until I adapt my own, dumb 'Example' for that side of the build.